Datadog SIEM

 You can make the search query more precise by adding the message text "Request failed" to the search field.
 In the search field, type the string

-to make sure that all listed error logs are for "Request failed" errors.The final search query in the search field should look like that shown below:
+"Request failed"to make sure that all listed error logs are for "Request failed" errors.The final search query in the search field should look like that shown below:

 You've built the query and narrowed down the list of Storedog logs to those for the advertisement and discounts errors.
 Your next task is to create the Saved View for the error logs that you can share with your team.

-that shows the count and percentage of logs grouped by service.
+You need to create a Saved View of service:store-ads and service:discounts logs with status:error and Request failed that shows the count and percentage of logs grouped by service.
 First, you'll view the different visualizations for Log Analytics and select the visualization that matches your needs.
 Then, you'll create the Saved View.

 In the Log Explorer, below the search field, select

-for Group into.
+Fieldsfor Group into.
 More options will appear such as Show and by.
-The selection for Visualize as will also change toTimeseries
+The selection for Visualize as will also change toTimeseries.For by, click the menu and select

-.For Visualize as, explore each type of visualization listed below.
+Service.For Visualize as, explore each type of visualization listed below.
 Then, answer the questions that follow.

 Timeseries